 Through my private sector work experience, I have conducted predictive modeling, survey research and business intelligence research for organizations across a range of industries, including hospitality, financial services, retail and aerospace, and also have experience conducting social research and evaluation research for government and intergovernmental organizations.

-My statistical expertise encompasses a range of tools, including linear and generalized linear models, latent variable models (confirmatory factor analysis, structural equation modeling), multilevel analysis, multiple imputation and analysis of multiply-imputed data.
-I also have programming skills in SAS, SPSS, R, Mplus and SQL.
+My statistical expertise encompasses a range of tools, including linear and generalized linear models, latent variable models (confirmatory factor analysis, structural equation modeling, exploratory structural equation modeling), multilevel analysis, multiple imputation and analysis of multiply-imputed data.
+I also have programming skills in SAS, R, Stata, SPSS, Mplus and SQL.
 I am a SAS Certified Base Programmer and a SAS Certified Statistical Business Analyst.

 As a survey methodologist, I have experience designing RDD telephone and dual-frame (landline plus cell phone) samples in the United States and Canada, in addition to experience with address-based sampling (ABS) methods in the United States, and area frame sampling techniques in developing countries.
 I also have significant experience with the poststratification weighting of survey data.
-Most recently, I have put these skills to use in designing original surveys examining the foreign policy attitudes of the Canadian and Australian publics, and also as co-Principal Investigator for the 2017–2019 wave of the World Values Survey in Indonesia.
+Most recently, I have put these skills to use in designing original surveys examining the foreign policy attitudes of the Canadian and Australian publics, and also as co-Principal Investigator for the 2017–2019 wave of the World Values Survey in Indonesia where I am responsible for the design and oversight of survey sampling and fieldwork.

 I have worked as a data scientist at Four Seasons Hotels and Resorts, and at a business intelligence firm consulting the wealth management industry.
 I have also worked at Gallup, where I served concurrently as Regional Director, North America for the Gallup World Poll and Statistician for the Gallup Panel.